Rules and Regulations

 Assistance awards will be selected by a panel of judges.
 The decision of the panel of judges is final.
 The judges at their sole discretion can award or disqualify any applicant or change the payment schedule.
 Selected student awards are not final until all conditions and requirements are satisfied, some of which are listed herein and below.

-Proof of age, residency and current address on Canadian or Provincial government photo ID, Social Insurance Number, employment confirmation, digital portrait photo and proof of enrollment and attendance in full-time studies at a post-secondary institution during the Fall 2021 and / or Winter 2022 semesters will be required in order to claim the assistance award.
+Proof of age, residency and current address on Canadian or Provincial government photo ID, Social Insurance Number, employment confirmation, digital portrait photo and proof of enrollment and attendance in full-time studies at a Canadian post-secondary institution during the Fall 2022 and / or Winter 2023 semesters will be required in order to qualify for an assistance award.
 All assistance payment monies are in Canadian dollars.

 Assistance payments are not transferable, and cannot be extended.
 Taxes, if applicable, are the sole responsibility of the winners.
 Assistance payments must be accepted as awarded.

 5. Selection Process

-On or before November 30, 2021 at 12:00 p.m.
+On or before November 30, 2022 at 12:00 p.m.
 (Eastern Time) in Toronto, Ontario a panel of judges will evaluate the applications and essays.
 The odds of being awarded an assistance payment will depend upon the total number of eligible applicants and applications received on or before the applicable closing date.
-A selected entrant who does not provide the necessary age, post-secondary institution enrollment, employment documentation and any other requested information within 30 days of notification will be deemed to have forfeited the assistance awards payment.
+A selected entrant who does not provide the necessary age, post-secondary institution enrollment, employment documentation and any other requested information within the deadline provided will be deemed to have forfeited the assistance awards payment.
 Candidates may be contacted by email or phone, and may be required to complete and return a release form in order to redeem their assistance award.
-By applying for this assistance program, the entrants automatically and without exception agree to accept and abide by the application instructions and all rules and regulations.
+By applying for this assistance program the entrants automatically and without exception agree to accept and abide by the application instructions and all rules and regulations.
 Only those selected for award consideration will be contacted.

 6. General Terms and Conditions